South Carolina Code of Laws

 HISTORY: 1991 Act No. 245, Section 1.

 SECTION 23-47-65.
-CMRS Emergency Telephone Advisory Committee created; responsibilities of committee and State Budget and Control Board.
+CMRS Emergency Telephone Advisory Committee created; responsibilities of committee and Revenue and Fiscal Affairs Office.

-(A)(1) The South Carolina 911 Advisory Committee is created to assist the board in carrying out its responsibilities in implementing a wireless enhanced 911 system consistent with FCC Docket Number 94-102.
-The committee must be appointed by the Governor and shall consist of: a director of a division of the State Budget and Control Board, ex officio; the Director of the Office of Research and Statistics; two employees of CMRS providers licensed to do business in the State; two 911 system employees; and one employee of a telephone (local exchange access facility) service supplier licensed to do business in the State; and one consumer.
+(A)(1) The South Carolina 911 Advisory Committee is created to assist the Revenue and Fiscal Affairs Office in carrying out its responsibilities in implementing a wireless enhanced 911 system consistent with FCC Docket Number 94-102.
+The committee must be appointed by the Governor and shall consist of: a director of a division of the State Budget and Control Board, ex officio; the Executive Director of the Revenue and Fiscal Affairs Office; two employees of CMRS providers licensed to do business in the State; two 911 system employees; and one employee of a telephone (local exchange access facility) service supplier licensed to do business in the State; and one consumer.
 Local governments and related organizations such as the National Emergency Number Association may recommend PSAP Committee members, and industry representatives may recommend wireline and CMRS Committee members to the Governor.
 There is no expense reimbursement or per diem payment from the fund created by the CMRS surcharge made to members of the committee.

 (2) All committee members, except the ex officio members, must be appointed for a three-year term by the Governor.
 Committee members may be appointed to one subsequent term.